You want to budget your money, but don’t know where to start? Let me help!

 - Set realistic financial goals for yourself.
 Without a reason, you won’t do it.

-- Write down your income and expenses.
+- Write down your monthly income and total monthly expenses.
+Income minus expenses equals net income.

 - Decide which expenses you could reduce.
 For example, downgrading your phone plan to save money each month.
 Start reducing costs if possible.
 (The goal is to save money) Or, find ways to increase your income instead of cutting expenses.